 - Put down distractions and focus.
 While distracted driving is never okay, it is even more dangerous when it’s raining.
 Drivers need every ounce of focus to drive safely in the rain.

 What Can Drivers and Pedestrians Do?

 In order to make sure both drivers and pedestrians alike are staying safe, the Texas Department of Public Safety offers the following tips for students and drivers to keep in mind:

 - Remember to stand at least ten feet away from the curb while waiting for the bus.

 - Make sure to look both ways prior to crossing the street after exiting the bus.

-- Before you cross the street, ensure you are far enough in front of the bus so the driver can see you.
+- Before you cross the street, ensure you are far enough in front of the bus so the bus driver and any other drivers can see you.

 - Once exiting the bus, make sure there are no cars passing on the shoulder of the road.

 - Keep an eye out for children gathered at a bus stop.